Dual graphs and modified Barlow--Bass resistance estimates for repeated barycentric subdivisions: Multiplicative estimates and other proofs

 \subsection{Lower bound on $\rho$ by shorting graph}

-In this section we define a graph $\widetilde G_n^H$, such that $\widetilde V_n$ is $V_n^H$ modulo an equivalence relation.
+In this subsection we define a graph $\widetilde G_n^H$, such that $\widetilde V_n$ is $V_n^H$ modulo an equivalence relation.
 Thus, resistance in $\widetilde G_n^H$ between two sets is less than the resistance between the fibers of these sets.